davidhassell/cmip7repack/README.md

        1      At least one input file does not meet the CMIP7 internal  packing requirements.
 All files were checked.

        2      An incorrect command-line option.
+No input files are checked.

        3      An input file does not exist.
 No input files are checked.

        4      An input file can not be opened.
 No input files are checked.

-       5      An  input  file  can be opened put not parsed as an HDF5 file.
+       5      An  input  file  can be opened, but not parsed as an HDF5 file.
 No input files are checked.

 EXAMPLES